 Medicare is the federal government’s health insurance program for anyone 65 or older.
 Also covered are certain younger individuals with disabilities and those suffering from End-Stage Renal Disease or ESRD (permanent kidney failure that requires dialysis or a transplant).
-Each of Medicare’s four parts help cover specific health-related services.
+Each of it’s four parts help cover specific health-related services.

 Under Part A, inpatient hospital stays, care in a skilled nursing home facility or hospice, and some home health care are covered.

 Part B covers certain physicians’ and preventive services, outpatient care, and medical supplies.

-This health plan is offered by private insurance companies that contract with Medicare to provide all the Part A and Part B benefits.
-A Medicare Advantage Plan includes:
+This health plan is offered by private insurance companies that contract with the government to provide all the Part A and Part B benefits.
+An Advantage Plan includes: